awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-logging-auditing.md

 ## Log Session Data Using Amazon S3<a name="session-manager-logging-auditing-s3"></a>

 You can choose to store session log data in a specified Amazon S3 bucket for auditing purposes\.
-By default, logs are sent to an encrypted S3 bucket\.
-Encryption is performed using your choice of an AWS Key Management Service \(AWS KMS\) key or an Amazon S3 Server\-Side Encryption \(SSE\) key \(AES\-256\)\.
+The default option is for logs to be sent to an encrypted S3 bucket\.
+Encryption is performed using the key specified for the bucket, either an AWS Key Management Service \(AWS KMS\) key or an Amazon S3 Server\-Side Encryption \(SSE\) key \(AES\-256\)\.

 **S3 Bucket Encryption**
 In order to send logs to your S3 bucket with encryption, encryption must be enabled on the bucket\.
-For more information about S3 bucket encryption, see [Amazon S3 Default Encryption for S3 Buckets](Amazon Simple Storage Service Developer Guidebucket-encryption.html)\.
+For more information about S3 bucket encryption, see [Amazon S3 Default Encryption for S3 Buckets](https://docs.aws.amazon.com/AmazonS3/latest/dev/bucket-encryption.html)\.

 **Customer\-managed CMK**
 If you are using a KMS customer master key \(CMK\) that you manage yourself \(a customer managed CMK\) to encrypt your bucket, then the IAM instance profile attached to your instances must have explicit permissions to read the CMK\.
 If you use an AWS managed CMK, the instance does not require this explicit permission\.
 For more information about providing the instance profile with access to use the CMK, see [Allows Key Users to Use the CMK](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html#key-policy-default-allow-users) in the *AWS Key Management Service Developer Guide*\.